-In the case of Eden’s Verse, the third fight is where things take a noticeable difficulty bump.
+In Final Fantasy XIV, in the case of Eden’s Verse, the third fight is where things take a noticeable difficulty bump.
 While taking cues from some other matches throughout the game, The Idol of Darkness likes to use portals to turn ordinary attacks into mind games similar to the clock mechanic in the battle that introduced Gaia back in 5.0.
 Fitting, right?

 The Idol of Darkness can be confusing and somewhat complicated when going in blind, but with a proper understanding of the mechanics, you can take each bit of information as it comes and piece it together by the time the damage starts to go out.